-For 100 years, CSA Group has remained an organization dedicated to safety, sustainability, and social good.
+For over 100 years, CSA Group has remained an organization dedicated to safety, sustainability, and social good.
 From developing standards for aircraft parts, bridges, and wire rope in 1919, to enhancing standards with over 70,000 global members.

 Celebrating our first century of higher standards

 Since developing our first standard in 1919, we’ve since established the Technical Committee to work towards the first ever guidelines to assess and measure Building Energy Systems.
 We’ve published the first national standard on home inspections through a single recognized document, and the world’s first standard to address mental health in the work place.
 We’ve also been certified as the first compressed natural gas dispenser in North America.